 - At Case Conferences: Discuss research in case conferences and decision-making.

 - At Team Meetings: Support teams to develop their own strategies for utilizing evidence.

-- Reminders: Individual practitioners should develop and set their own reminders to explore the evidence (e.g., every Friday afternoon for half an hour explore the research on a question or issue that you faced during the week).
+- Reminders: Individual practitioners should develop and set their own reminders to explore research (e.g., every Friday afternoon for half an hour search the research on a specific case problem).

 What should I consider when interpreting research evidence?

 - What methodology was used in this study?

 - What are the limitations and strengths of this type of methodology?